-Over the last six years we have evolved a fair bit, but delving deeper into the ways we support the capacities for creative artists and citizens to thrive.
+Over the last six years we evolved a fair bit, delving deeper into the ways we support the capacities for creative artists and citizens to thrive.
 We started with business clubs and curating platforms for artists, before developing modules for universities, producing projects, commissioning creatives and designing engagement strategies for creative industry organisations.
-And while our mission has always been to support a sustainable creative ecosystem, our work required us to step back and explore the deeper infrastructure requirements for healthy, creative towns and cities.
+But we knew this wasn’t enough.
+And while our mission has always been to support a sustainable creative ecosystem, our work required us to step back and explore the deeper infrastructure requirements for healthy, creative towns, cities and people.

 Creative direction, project management production and curation

 Community building, engagement, development and communications

 Artist development & professional support

 Amber Caldwell, founding director